emilianomaccaferri/homelab/README.md

 # background

 ![group photo!](assets/homelab-new.jpg)
-my homelab is currently composed of three compute nodes and a managed switch (from right to left):
+my homelab is currently composed of four compute nodes and a managed switch (from right to left):

 - tango: router (opnsense), hp compaq elite 8300 SFF